-Internet speeds are measured in megabits per second (Mbps); they can range from 0 to the speeds you signed up for with your ISP.
+Internet speeds, on the other hand, are measured in megabits per second (Mbps).
+They can range from 0 to the speeds your internet plan is capable of providing.
 For example, if your internet plan gives you up to 600 Mbps, your speed test will range from 0-600 Mbps.
 The higher the speed, the better.

 If you found one or two areas with poor signal, and you live in a small home or apartment with three bedrooms or less, a range extender will be plenty.

-On the other hand, if you live in a single level home with more than three rooms, consider the location of the dead zones.
+On the other hand, if you live in a single-level home with more than three rooms, pay close attention to the location of the dead zones.
 Are they adjacent to each other or on opposite ends?
-Range extenders are able to stretch the coverage to improve the signal in adjacent rooms.
-However, it makes more sense to use a mesh network when the dead zones are on opposite sides rather than purchasing multiple extenders.
-This way you can have a consistent speed throughout your entire home and don’t have to manually switch between multiple networks.
-In addition, there wouldn’t be a huge price difference.
-A good extender will cost around $60, multiply that by two, and you are looking at $120.
+Range extenders can help improve WiFi signals in neighboring rooms.
+However, it makes more sense to use a mesh network rather than multiple extenders when the dead spots are on opposite sides.
+This way you can have a steady connection throughout your entire home and don’t have to manually switch between different networks.
+In addition, there wouldn’t be a huge cost difference.
+A good extender will run you about $60, multiply that by two, and you’re looking at $120.
 Some 3-unit mesh networks cost as low as $150, only a $30 difference.

-Multiple level homes are more likely to have numerous areas with an unreliable signal; they are larger and have more walls and floors interfering with the signal waves.
+Multiple-level homes are more likely to have numerous areas with unreliable signal.
+They are larger and have more walls and floors interfering with WiFi signal.
 To improve your internet signal’s coverage evenly through multiple floors, a mesh network would be the best option.